 If you stay at Templelands during the winter months the heating should cope with temperatures of minus 10 Celsius and keep you cosy.
-In 2010 a great grandmother nonagenerian and her son, all the way from Australia, stayed for 3 weeks and coped well despite the very exceptional cold and very deep snow.
+In 2010 a great grandmother nonagenerian and her son, all the way from Australia, stayed for 3 weeks and coped well despite the very exceptional cold (minus ten degrees C) and unusually very deep snow.
 Most of the year temperatures are well above these exceptional minima.

 The same applies with ventilation.
 Good air circulation helps prevent condensation but also allows warm / fresh air to circulate.
-An old house trick is open the property up when the external temperature is warm and to give it a good blast of fresh air once a day.
+An old house trick is open the property up when the external temperature is warm and to give it a good blast of fresh air at least once or twice a day.

 Being so close to the sea the relative humidity can get quite high in summer.
-You may also have heard of cold highly localised sea mists known as ‘haar’.
+You may also have heard of cold highly localised sea mists known as ‘haars’.
 These occur in summer and are a sign that the weather is absolutely glorious, but somewhere else.
 Get on your bike, in the car, on the bus or the train and travel a few miles (e.g. inland) and usually you’ll be rid of it!

 The garden flat has its own programmable central heating controls and piping hot water on demand and all the facilities you’d expect in a modern home, but without losing any of the charm.
 But if you have special needs, have a condition that requires hospital temperatures, please let us know in advance and we’ll up the boiler temperature, as normally this is not changed unless temperatures drop to minus zero (higher temperatures can play havoc with the old woodwork.)
 Look after our property and it/we will look after you.

 We also feel that we should point out that there are steps down to the property and up into the garden (it is what is known as a half basement).
 If access could be an issue for you please call us first.

 If there is anything else that concerns you about staying in a 200 year old property, then please do ask in advance.